Before entering the abstract submission system you are requested to carefully read the rules regarding abstract and

 In case you want to withdraw your abstract after submission, please send an email before 15 January to email@example.com.

 In December 2020 abstracts will be anonymously reviewed and sessions will be composed.

 Practice-development oriented and science-oriented abstracts will be ranked separately.
-Each abstract is anonymously reviewed by at least 4 members of the SCO.
-The reviewers will give rankings from 1 to 5 points on 10 criteria related to:
+Each abstract is anonymously reviewed.
+The reviewers will give rankings on criteria related to:

 - Importance of the topic for nursing practice or nursing research